 ABOUT THE WHY

-THE WHY was launched as an independent non-profit in 2004 in Copenhagen Denmark.
+THE WHY was launched as an independent non-profit in 2004 in Copenhagen, Denmark.

 Public Media in Crisis

 We live in a world that suffers from a crisis of public media.
 Almost 1 billion people are unable to read and write.
-Even with wide distribution of cell phones, many people do not have regular access to free information on the internet.
+Even with wide distribution of smart phones, many people still do not have regular access to free information on the internet.
 Billions of people rely on traditional media outlets for information.
 At the same time most television broadcasters are suffering as result of censorship, decreased public funding and commercial pressures.

 In response to the public media crisis, THE WHY produces factual public media projects on key global issues and distributes them, on a sliding-fee scale, to broadcasters all over the world.
-We use factual films because we understand the power of storytelling.
+We use factual films because we understand the power of visual storytelling.
 Through stories we can capture people from all walks of life and give them a better understanding of the world we live in.